dtjohnso/dtjohnso.github.com/source/_posts/2016-05-20-book-review-pentecostal-outpourings-revival-and-the-reformed-tradition.markdown

 	- Joel R. Beeke is the president of Puritan Reformed Theological Seminary in Grand Rapids, Michigan, where he also serves as professor of systematic theology and homiletics.
 In addition, he is a pastor of the Heritage Netherlands Reformed Congregation.
 	- Iain D. Campbell is minister of Point Free Church of Scotland on the Isle of Lewis.
 Eifion Evans is a retired Presbyterian minister, having pastored churches in Wales and Northern Ireland.
 	- Tom Nettles is a retired professor of historical theology from The Southern Baptist Theological Seminary in Louisville, Kentucky.
 He presently serves as senior professor of historical theology.

+*If you'd like to comment on this review, please post your thoughts on [Amazon.com](https://www.amazon.com/review/R2NBQZ2MK2AQX4) or [GoodReads](https://www.goodreads.com/review/show/1640977166).
+Thanks!*